mabdn/fprime-spaceposts/README.md

 # F' UserMessage Extension
 <!-- TODO: Shields? -->

-## Purpose
-Present and explains my work on MEMESat BBS Message Storage component.

-Target Audience:
-- Alice: Recruiter at XYZ Autos GmBH.
-HR Abteilung.
-Kaum Fachwissen
-- Bob: Software Engineering Lead at Munich Dynamics.
-Softwareengineering und Robotikfachwissen
-- Charly: UGA undergrad 2nd year.
-CE major.
-Team Member at SSRL that needs to fix a bug in my code after I have left.
-- Danny: UGA undergrad 2nd year.
-CS major.
-Team Member at SSRL that needs to write a component which uses mine.

-## Questions to answer

-- Alice: What was the project about?
-- Alice: What skills did he learn that apply to our job offering?
-- Alice: Why was it challenging?
-- Bob: What is F'?
-- Bob: What technical challenges did he solve?
-- Bob: What technologies did he use?
-Do they match the one we use?
-- Bob: Does he have good coding skills and does he follow software engineering best practices X
-- Bob: Is his documentation easy to understand?
-X
-- Charly: What do the different parts of the code do?
-- Charly: Why is X implemented like that and not like ...?
-- Charly: What can I change without breaking the design or functionality?
-- Danny: How do I use the component?
-- Danny: What is the component supposed to do?
-What is it for?

----

 ## Summary

 An implementation to receive, moderate, store, and send end-user text messages (called **BBSMessages**) on a satellite in embedded C++ using NASA JPL's F' flight software framework.